University of Burgundy Europe

-The University of Burgundy Europe (Université Bourgogne-Europe, UBE; formerly known as University of Dijon) is a public university located in Dijon, France.
+University of Burgundy Europe (Université Bourgogne Europe, UBE), formerly known as University of Dijon until the 1980's, then as University of Burgundy until 2024) is a public university located in Dijon, France.

-The University of Burgundy Europe is situated on a large campus (more than 150 ha) in the eastern part of Dijon called Campus Montmuzard, about 15 minutes by tram from the city centre.
-The humanities and sciences are well represented on the main campus, along with law, medicine, and literature in separate buildings.

-The IUT (Institute of technology) is also on the campus, providing specialist higher level diplomas in business, biology, communications and computer science.
+Université Bourgogne Europe is situated on a large campus (more than 150 ha) in the eastern part of Dijon called Campus Montmuzard, about 15 minutes by tram from the city centre.
+The humanities and sciences are well represented on the main campus, along with law, medicine, engineering, or social sciences, in separate buildings.
+The IUT (Undergraduate Institute of Technology) is also on the campus, providing specialist higher level diplomas in business, biology, communications and computer science.

-The university counts 10 faculties, 4 engineering schools, 3 institutes of technology offering undergraduate courses, and 2 professional institutes providing post-graduate programmes.
+The university counts 16 faculties and schools in total (in details: 8 faculties, 2 engineering schools, 1 teacher training institute, 3 undergraduate institutes of technology offering undergraduate courses, and 2 professional institutes providing post-graduate programmes).

-With numerous student societies and good support services for international and disabled students, the campus is a welcoming place with numerous CROUS restaurants and canteens providing subsidised food and snacks.
+Due to the numerous student societies and support services for international students and disabled students, the campus is a welcoming place, with numerous CROUS student restaurants and canteens.

 History

 The university was founded in 1722 by King Louis XV.
 Initially there was only the law faculty but from 1805 to 1809 faculties of science, arts, and medicine were added by Napoleon.

+In 2024 and 2025, the University of Burgundy was restructured as the University of Burgundy Europe, an Experimental Public Institution, which also newly affiliated the following additional institutions: